ehelin/IdentityServerFourExploration/README.md

 # IdentityServerFourExploration
-A .NET Core C# Web Application learning and exploring Identity Server 4
+A .NET Core C# Web Application for learning Identity Server 4

 This project is solely for learning Identity Server 4.